barbafh3/aliases/README.md

     $HOME/.config/zsh/aliases
     $HOME/.config/fish/abbreviations

-Each file is included in their respective shell config file, zshrc or config.fish
+Each file must be included in their respective shell config file, zshrc or config.fish